HAXAZE/Scrumly/README.md

-# Zcrum
+# Scrumly

-Zcrum - Project Management App
+Scrumly - Project Management App

-Zcrum is a Jira-inspired project management tool designed for teams and individuals seeking to enhance their workflow and collaboration.
+Scrumly is a Jira-inspired project management tool designed for teams and individuals seeking to enhance their workflow and collaboration.
 It provides a platform for seamless task tracking, real-time updates, and efficient user management, making it ideal for project managers, developers, and any team looking to optimize their project management processes.

 Features
 User Authentication: Secure, efficient user management with Clerk.